plone/diazo/README.txt

     <drop css:theme="#portlet-wrapper" if-content="not(//*[@class='portlet'])"/>

 This will copy all elements with class ``portlet`` into the ``portlets`` element.
-If there are no matching elements in the content, the ``portlets`` element will be dropped as normal.
-However, we also drop the ``portlet-wrapper`` element in this case, as it is presumably superfluous.
+If there are no matching elements in the content we drop the ``portlet-wrapper`` element, which is presumably superfluous.

 Here is another example using CSS selectors::